Blog header graphic: What is Content Operations? article.

 What is content operations?

-Content operations is made up of the people, processes, and technologies that go into creating, storing, managing, and distributing content.
+Content operations is made up of the people, processes, and technologies that create, store, manage, and distribute content.
 It’s the execution side of a content strategy.
-Content operations includes all the steps in the content lifecycle — from planning meetings to revitalizing high-performing content.
+Content operations include all the steps in the content lifecycle from planning meetings to revitalizing high-performing content.

 Everyone from sales and merchandising to IT and customer solutions can have a part in everyday content operations.
-Content operations, or content ops for short, includes small actions, like a designer using a digital asset management (DAM) system to find a current logo, and big initiatives, like the entire image production process for product content.
+Content operations, or content ops for short, includes actions like the editorial workflow this blog post goes through before you begin reading it.

 Implementing a content operations strategy

 Many companies build their content operations around the singular goal of producing more content.
-But this method often doesn’t work because it doesn’t include time to understand how to best create, manage, and distribute this content.
+But this method often doesn’t work because it doesn’t budget time for understanding how to best create, manage, and distribute this content.
 Alternatively, a more nuanced approach can produce the highest-quality content in the most efficient ways.
 And yes, that can mean more content, too.

-From there, teams can map out the important steps and inputs across content operations tasks.
-This entails making simple outlines of the processes, roles, and technologies that are included in day-to-day content operations.
+From there, teams can map the important steps across content operations tasks.
+This entails making simple outlines of the processes, roles, and technologies that are part of day-to-day content operations.
 This exercise can include everyone from brand managers and content strategists to email marketers and content creators.

-Once these details are mapped out, teams can define their goals and key performance indicators, or KPIs.
-Decision makers should be consulted, and agree on their designated roles and responsibilities.
+Once these details are mapped, teams can define their goals and key performance indicators (KPIs).
+Decision makers should be consulted and agree on their designated roles and responsibilities.
 Make changes, get sign-off from everyone, and distribute a working strategy to all teams involved.

-Once a course of action is defined, teams can begin to measure results, gather feedback from stakeholders, and make adjustments to optimize processes and content.
+Then, when you’ve defined a course of action, teams can measure results, gather feedback from stakeholders, and make adjustments to optimize processes and content.
 With new technologies and needs cropping up daily, content operations is definitely not something to “set and forget.”

 Who needs content operations?

 Omnichannel customer experiences are the norm today.
 And designing and optimizing digital customer journeys are a daily practice for most.
-Any brands that are not focused on those things yet likely will be soon.
-The digital landscape continues to expand across channels and content needs are growing.
+Brands that don’t focus on either likely will soon.
+The digital landscape continues to expand across channels, and content needs are growing.
 Companies must have a clear understanding of their content operations and how to guide them strategically to thrive and grow.

-Here’s a look at some of the types of companies and roles that need to focus on content operations every day.
+Here’s a look at some of the types of companies and roles that focus on content operations every day.

 Agencies

-Agencies produce everything from blog posts to TikTok videos for large rosters of clients.
+Agencies produce everything from blog posts to TikTok videos for large client rosters.
 That variety of content production across channels for different brands makes content operations essential.
 With so many different processes and desired results, teams need a clear strategy that’s implemented agency-wide and can be quickly communicated to new contractors, partners, or employees.

 Clear expectations for roles and responsibilities allow agencies to work more efficiently, which saves resources and leads to higher-quality work.
-Especially if a DAM solution is used to share curated brand assets across the globe.
-A well-defined content operations process can also help agencies bring new members up to speed and know exactly where to start with new clients.
+This is especially important when seeking to unify processes across global brands.
+Additionally, a well-defined content operations process can help agencies bring new members up to speed and know exactly where to start with new clients.

 Brand managers